bonitasoft/bonita-doc/md/bonita-studio-download-installation.md

 ## Ready to move on

 At this stage the Studio is successfully installed and all the tools and test environment are up and running.
-You are ready to move to the next chapter to start creating your first process.
+You are ready to move to the next chapter to [start creating your first process](draw-bpmn-diagram.md).